Your Music Catalog Is a Financial Asset. Is It Forensic-Ready?

 Producers send stems to artists via WeTransfer.
 Artists return revised sessions via Dropbox.
 Hooks get reworked over WhatsApp voice notes.
 A melody gets refined across six sessions with two different co-writers.
 No one keeps records because the relationship is smooth and everyone expects it to stay that way.

+Then the song earns money.
+Or it gets placed in a major film.
+Or a label offers to acquire the catalog.
 And suddenly, the question of "who contributed what" becomes a financial question with significant stakes.
-Without contemporaneous sealed documentation at each stage of development, a dispute over contribution becomes testimony versus testimony — the most expensive, slow, and uncertain kind of dispute to resolve.
+Without contemporaneous sealed documentation at each stage of development, a dispute over contribution becomes testimony versus testimony.
+That is typically the most expensive kind of dispute to resolve, and one of the slowest.

 The Acquisition Audit

-Catalog acquisitions — whether by a label, a publishing group, or an investment fund — involve structured due diligence.
+Catalog acquisitions, whether by a label, a publishing group, or an investment fund, involve structured due diligence.
 The acquirer's legal team will ask for:

 • Master ownership documentation